-It is ordered that the Rules heretofore adopted and promulgated by this Court and now in effect be and they hereby are amended to become effective March 1, 2021.
+Those Rules set forth below, heretofore adopted and promulgated and now in effect, will be amended and restated as as shown below.
 The purpose of these amendments is to clarify the meaning of the word "shall" formerly appearing in these Rules and not to change existing law; as revised, the Rules implement and comply with any statutory mandates addressing these topics.
+The Rules will be promulgated in accord with the requirements and timetables of Virginia Code § 8.01-3.